u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 My hope as I continue to flesh out these thoughts in future essays is to explore questions like:

 - What does it mean, in practice, to share findings more frequently, outside of a narrative format (what I refer to as "knowledge units")?
-Relatedly, what should the fundamental unit of science be (is it a paper, or something smaller)?
+- Relatedly, what should the fundamental unit of science be (is it a paper, or something smaller)?
-- How do we ensure that we maintain things like attribution, impact while promoting faster experimentation and sharing of results?
+- How do we ensure that we maintain things like attribution and impact while promoting faster experimentation and sharing of results?
 - How might that vary by discipline, if at all?
-- What's a reasonable path to adoption for what I'm describing, and what does a successful outcome actually look like in the short term and long term?
+- What's a reasonable path to adoption for what I'm describing, and what does a successful outcome actually look like in the short and long term?
 - How do we deal with fragmentation in infrastructure systems?
 - How do we preserve confidentiality and invention priority without compromising the rate of progress and collaboration?
-- How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats)?
+- How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats during this period)?

 ...and much more, to create a timely, big picture view of the system while highlighting points of leverage for actionable change.

 If you're building toward the future of science — as a researcher, technologist, funder, or dreamer — would love to chat: shishyko@gmail.com